d2l-ai/d2l-en/chapter_attention-mechanisms/nadaraya-waston.md

     animator.add(epoch + 1, float(l.sum()))
 ```

+After training the parametric attention model,
+we can plot its prediction.
+Trying to fit the training dataset with noise,
+the predicted line is less smooth
+than its nonparametric counterpart that was plotted earlier.

 ```{.python .input}
 # Shape of `keys`: (`n_test`, `n_train`), where each column contains the same
 # training inputs (i.e., same keys)